UAHEV/MicroController/CONTRIBUTING.md

 # UAHEV Contributing Guidelines

+General rule of thumb: Avoid doing/saying anything that could be mistaken as a Torvalds/Jobs/Gates rant

 ## Formatting and Neat-Freak things

 Use the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 Don't be pedantic, but try to be neat